 But Liston’s speed didn’t always pay off.
 There was the time he sliced off a patient’s testicle while removing a leg.
 During his most famous surgical slip, Liston worked with such speed that he cut off three of his assistant’s fingers and slashed an innocent bystander’s coat.
 Both the patient and assistant died of gangrene, and the spectator died of fright.
 “It is the only surgery in history said to have had a 300 percent fatality rate,” writes Lindsey Fitzharris, PhD, author of The Butchering Art: Joseph Lister’s Quest to Transform the Grisly World of Victorian Medicine.

-Fitzharris, who is scheduled to speak at Learn Serve Lead 2018: The AAMC Annual Meeting, admits she has always had a fascination with the macabre, from hunting ghosts as a child to spending hundreds of hours combing through diaries, medical casebooks, and letters researching her debut book, which won the 2018 PEN/E.O.
+Fitzharris, who spoke at Learn Serve Lead 2018: The AAMC Annual Meeting, admits she has always had a fascination with the macabre, from hunting ghosts as a child to spending hundreds of hours combing through diaries, medical casebooks, and letters researching her debut book, which won the 2018 PEN/E.O.
 Wilson Literary Science Writing Award.

 “I like to say the book is a love story between scientific theory and medicine,” Fitzharris says.
 Indeed, while the medical field is inherently forward-thinking, with the next major treatment or cure always on the horizon, it wasn’t that long ago that surgery was so brutal — and infections so rampant — that patients rarely survived.
 Even medical students were at risk: Between 1843 and 1859, 41 young doctors-in-training died after contracting infections at St. Bartholomew’s Hospital in London, Fitzharris notes.